AlroyMenezes/FinSight/README.md

-Sure, here is a detailed description for your repository:

----

 ## FinSightApp

 **FinSightApp** is a comprehensive financial analysis application designed to provide insights from financial call transcripts.
 Using advanced AI models, the application processes uploaded PDFs of financial call transcripts, extracts relevant information, and generates a detailed report.